Former Egyptian president Mursi jailed for 20 years

 Western powers that called for democracy declined to use leverage against Sisi, the latest military man to seize power.

-Mursi, who rose through the ranks of the Brotherhood before winning the presidency in 2012, was a polarizing figure during his troubled year in office that followed Mubarak's fall.
+Mursi, who rose through the ranks of the Brotherhood before winning the presidency in 2012, was a polarising figure during his troubled year in office that followed Mubarak's fall.

 Reda Sanoussi, the brother of one of the victims, was unhappy with the dismissal of murder charges against Mursi.